chebwaplus/Losp/readme.md

 Lists are enclosed in square brackets and object literals are enclosed in double curly brackets.
 Object literals and operators can have *keyed values*, and keyed values may recursively have keyed values.
 A keyed value is enclosed in single curly brackets and its naming symbol is listed first.

 Lambdas allow for user-defined functions to be created and passed around, with zero or more parameters.
-Lambda bodies are only evaluated when the lambda is invoked as an operator or by a host app.
-Lambda must be assigned to a variable to be invoked as an operator.
+Lambda bodies are only evaluated when the lambda is invoked as or by an operator or by a host app.
+Lambdas must be assigned to a variable to be invoked as an operator.

 Host apps can provide *extrinsic* types and can register their own operators.